Insights, Products

 Cost Varies between countries, suppliers, and use cases Free, but brands need to connect to a Messaging Service Provider (MSP) to use

-When should brands use RBM vs AMB?
+When should brands use RCS for Business vs AMB?

 Our advice?
 Focus on your customer base, the channels they use, and how each channel fits into your omnichannel marketing strategy.
 The right messaging platform can boost how you and your audience connect.

-RBM use cases
+RCS for Business use cases

-RBM conversational messages offer flexibility in how conversations are started.
+RCS conversational messages offer flexibility in how conversations are started.
 When a user responds to a brand’s RCS message within 24 hours, it’s considered an A2P (Application-to-Person) conversation.
 If the customer reaches out after 24 hours, it becomes a P2A (Person-to-Application) conversation.

 RCS’s rich business features – like verified sender profiles and interactive elements – make it ideal for various use cases: